Reeling ‘Em In- 10 Tips for Writing Impressive Headlines

 Stay away from clickbait

-- Clickbait tends to dumb-down a site and the post tends to not deliver on the promise that the headline makes to the user.
+- Clickbait tends to dumb-down a site and the post tends to not deliver on the promise that the title makes to the user.

 - Overdoing it can be enticing but it’ll eventually disappoint readers and will fail as a long-term strategy.